Skip to content

 THE INFAMOUS SCENE

-Those of us who grew up watching this show have the audio permanently imprinted in our brains from cycle 4, episode 7.
+Those of us who grew up watching this show have the encounter permanently imprinted in our brains from cycle 4, episode 7.
 It was the moment Banks had everyone holding their breath while she went off on Richardson: "I was rooting for you!
 We were all rooting for you!"

 We all wanted to know what happened to Richardson after being on the show.
-And more than that, we wanted to hear Banks address the scene.
+And more than that, we wanted to hear Banks address the outburst.
 Or maybe apologize for telling Richardson to "go back to sleeping on the floor with [her] son," after getting kicked off the show.

 What made for great reality TV is, in hindsight, a scene that comes off as truly abusive.
-On screen, Banks yells: "When my mother yells like this, it’s because she loves me!"
+On screen, Banks yelled: "When my mother yells like this, it’s because she loves me!"
 I hate to say it, but that is an abusive parent, and that is absolutely not love.

 Actually, let’s stop here.